Ultimate Hawaii: Service, Adventure and Discovery

 How does this program connect to other programs?

-Most of our programs are designed specifically so that participants can combine them with other trips.
-If you are connecting to another program, your counselor will escort you to the airport on the last day of the trip and help you get to your next destination where you will meet up with your new counselors and group.
+Most of our programs are designed specifically so that participants can combine them with other programs.
+If you are connecting to another program, your counselor will escort you to the airport on the last day of the program and help you get to your next destination where you will meet up with your new counselors and group.

 The food in Hawaii involves plenty of fresh fruits and vegetables, and of course, seafood!
 Some typical foods we will have the chance to try are Poke bowls, Acai bowls, poi, and breadfruit.